Specifications

 - 10-passenger interior with berthable divan

-- Forward galley with espresso machine, high-temp oven, and microwave
+- Forward galley with espresso machine, high-temperature oven, and microwave

 - LED taxi and landing lights